FrostyX/frostyx.github.io/_drafts/copr-loves-modularity.md

 ### Background
 Let's very briefly talk about how this works.
 There is a [Module Build Service](https://pagure.io/fm-orchestrator) (aka MBS) which orchestrates all the magic related to modules.
 It takes care about obtaining the dependencies for the module, order in which they should be built, etc. Copr runs own instance of this service and after you submit a build to the frontend, it passes it to MBS which takes control about it and orchestrates the rest of the process.
-If you want to know more, look forward to an upcoming article about it.
+If you want to know more, look forward to an upcoming article about implementation details.

 ## Limitations
 Try it and tell us the limitations.
-What needs to be improved in order to make you start using this feature?
+What needs to be improved in order to make **you** start using this feature?

 Few limitations we already know about:

 - When submitting via `--url` option, only certain URLs are allowed ([pkgs.stg.fedoraproject.org](git://pkgs.stg.fedoraproject.org/modules/) and [pkgs.fedoraproject.org](git://pkgs.fedoraproject.org/modules/)).
 This restriction comes from MBS (issue [#513](https://pagure.io/fm-orchestrator/issue/513)) and hopefully should be removed soon.
 - No user access to logs.
-Unfortunately when something fails and it shouldn't you have to ping an admin to examine the logs, you can't do it by yourself yet
+Unfortunately when something fails and it shouldn't, you have to ping an admin to examine the logs, you can't do it by yourself yet

 ## What next